William Donald Borders: Priesthood

 Borders was ordained a priest for the Archdiocese of New Orleans by Rummel on May 18, 1940.
 The archdiocese assigned Borders as an associate pastor at Sacred Heart Parish in Baton Rouge, Louisiana.
-In 1943, during World War II, he enlisted in the U.S. Army Chaplain Corps.
+In 1943, after the American entry into World War II in 1941, he enlisted in the U.S. Army Chaplain Corps.
 He received a month's training at Harvard University in Cambridge, Massachusetts, before becoming a battalion chaplain with the 362nd Infantry Regiment of the 91st Infantry Division.
 His regiment trained in North Africa for the Italian Campaign.
 During an attack on a German position near Florence, Italy in 1944, Borders carried a wounded American soldier to safety while under machine gun fire.
 Borders was awarded the Bronze Star for Valor.

 In 1946, after the end of the war, Borders left the military service with the rank of major and returned to Louisiana.
 He briefly served as an associate pastor at Our Lady of Prompt Succor Parish in Westwego, Louisiana, then entered the University of Notre Dame in Indiana to pursue graduate studies.
 After earning a Master of Science degree in education in 1947, Borders returned to Louisiana as associate pastor at Our Lady of Lourdes Parish in New Orleans.
 The archdiocese later named him as an assistant chaplain of the Newman Centre at Louisiana State University (LSU) in Baton Rouge.
 During his tenure at LSU, he spent a summer in Guatemala to better serve his Hispanic students.

 The archdiocese in 1957 sent Borders to Port Allen, Louisiana, to serve as pastor of Holy Family Parish.
 While pastor, he ended racial segregation at the parish.
 He burned the ropes used in the church to divide sections for White and African-American parishioners.
 The groups gradually integrated throughout the church.After two years at Holy Family, Borders returned to LSU, where he was eventually named chaplain of the Newman Center.

 In 1961, when the Diocese of Baton Rouge was created out of the Archdiocese of New Orleans, Borders was Incardinated, or transferred, to the new diocese.
-Borders was raised to the rank of Domestic Prelate by Pope Paul VI in 1963, and named rector of St. Joseph Catholic School the following year.
+Borders was raised to the rank of domestic prelate by Pope Paul VI in 1963, and named rector of St. Joseph Catholic School the following year.
 He also served as a diocesan consultor, director of seminarians, and moderator for the diocesan councils of Catholic Men and Women, and co-founded of St. Joseph Cathedral Preparatory School.
-He attended the last two sessions of the Second Vatican Council as a peritus, or theological expert, on the priesthood and ecumenical relations.
+He attended the last two sessions of the Second Vatican Council in Rome in 1963 and 1964 as a peritus, or theological expert, on the priesthood and ecumenical relations.